 Writing skills.
 Civil engineering technicians often are asked to relay their findings in writing.
 The reports must be well organized and clearly written.

-The median annual wage for civil engineering technicians was $47,560 in May 2012.
+The median annual wage for civil engineering technicians was $53,410 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $30,430, and the top 10 percent earned more than $71,800.
+The lowest 10 percent earned less than $33,880, and the highest 10 percent earned more than $80,650.

-In May 2012, median annual wages for civil engineering technicians in the top three industries in which most of these technicians were employed were as follows:
+In May 2019, the median annual wages for civil engineering technicians in the top industries in which they worked were as follows:

-The need to maintain and repair the country’s infrastructure continues to increase.
-Bridges need rebuilding, roads need maintaining, and levees and dams need upgrading.
-Moreover, a growing population means that water systems must be maintained to reduce or eliminate loss of drinkable water.
+The need to preserve, repair, upgrade, and enhance the country’s infrastructure continues to increase.
+Bridges, roads, levees, airports, and dams will need to be rebuilt, maintained, and upgraded.
+Also, a growing population means that water systems must be maintained in order to reduce or eliminate loss of drinkable water.
 In addition, more waste treatment plants will be needed to help clean the nation’s waterways.
 Civil engineers must plan, design, and oversee this work, and civil engineering technicians will be needed to assist the engineers in these projects.

 Civil engineering technicians also will find work assisting civil engineers with renewable-energy projects.
-With regard to wind energy, these engineering technicians may assist in the development of a wind farm to minimize costs while also accommodating the unique dimensions and weight of wind turbines.
-For installation of solar power, these engineering technicians make sure that civil engineers’ designs for foundations to hold up solar arrays are implemented correctly.
+For wind energy projects, these engineering technicians may assist in the development of a wind farm by helping engineers devise solutions to minimize project costs while accommodating for the unique dimensions and weight of wind turbines.
+For installation of solar power infrastructure, these engineering technicians make sure that civil engineers’ designs for foundations to hold up solar arrays are implemented correctly.

-Civil engineering technicians learn to use design software that civil engineers might not learn in their college curriculum.
-Thus, those civil engineering technicians who master that software, keep their skills current, and stay abreast of new software will improve their chances for employment.
+Prospective civil engineering technicians may face strong competition for job openings.
+Civil engineering technicians learn to use design software that civil engineers might not have learned in their college curriculum.
+Thus, those civil engineering technicians who master that software, keep their skills current, and stay abreast of new software will improve their chances of finding employment.